almostengr/almostengrwebsite/Almostengr.AlmostengrWebsite/docs/resources/git-cheatsheet.md

 ## Definitions

+### branch

+A version of code in the repository.
+Changes to the code are normally done in another branch and then merged into the master branch of the repository.

+### clone

+To make a copy of the repository from the central repository (server) to the local machine.

 ### commit

 A commit is a revision (create, update, or delete), made to one or more files.
 This is the equivalent of taking a snapshot of the files that have changed since the previous snapshot that was taken.

+### fetch

+To get the latest versions of all the branches and update local references of those branches.

 ### fork